achuchulev/tf-custom-plugin/README.md

-# tf-custom-plugin
-A sample repo with example of terraform custom provider
+# A sample repo with example of terraform custom provider installation